MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-csharp.md

 Unsupported apps and platforms include ASP.NET 5, Silverlight 5, Windows Phone and Windows Phone emulator, and Windows Store 8.1.

 > [!NOTE]
-> Apps that are supported include UWP in Windows 10 and apps that support the .NET Framework 4.6 desktop version of the CLR for both x86 and x64 (for example, Console, WPF, and Windows 8.1 apps).
+> Apps that are supported include UWP in Windows 10, and x86 and x64 apps that target the .NET Framework 4.6 desktop or later versions (the .NET Framework is a desktop version only).

 ## Unsupported scenarios
  Edit and Continue is not available in the following debugging scenarios: